Zaxis018/Nepali_speech_to_text/README.md

 This package is built using `python-3.8`.
 We recommend creating a virtual environment and using a matching version to ensure compatibility.

-#### pre-commit

-`pre-commit` will automatically format and lint your code.
-You can install using this by using `make use-pre-commit`.
-It will take effect on your next `git commit`

 #### pip-tools